 Is your child’s Halloween costume both spooktacular and safe?

 There’s nothing like getting a good ‘scare’ on Halloween—but not when it comes to kids’ safety.
-Here are costume and road safety tips to make sure your child stands out in the dark and enjoys their time trick or treating.
+A few simple precautions can make all the difference.
+Here are some costume and road safety tips to help your child stand out in the dark and enjoy their time trick or treating.

 Make them visible

-• Work something bright and reflective into your child’s costume and treat bag such as reflective tape or reflector strips.
+- Add something bright and reflective to your child’s costume and treat bag, such as reflective tape, strips or stickers.

-• Have your child carry a flashlight or glow stick.
+- Have your child carry a flashlight or glow stick to help them see and be seen.

 Hazard-proof their costume

-• Incorporating a non-medical mask into your child's costume can be a great way to protect them, but be sure to skip any Halloween mask or accessories that might slip over children’s eyes and block their visibility.
-Use face paint instead.
+- Use face paint instead of a Halloween mask or accessories that might slip over children’s eyes and block their visibility.
 Don't forget pre-test makeup to check for any adverse or allergic reactions.

-• Choose a costume that is made of flame retardant material and make sure it fits your child properly and isn't too long that it can cause tripping.
+- Choose a costume that is made of flame-retardant material.
+Make sure it fits your child properly and isn't too long to prevent tripping.

-• Make sure your child wears shoes that fit well as they'll likely be walking up stairs and walking for a long period of time.
+- Make sure your child wears shoes that fit well as they'll likely be going up stairs and walking for a long period of time.

 Go over road safety rules

-• Never run out onto the street, especially from in between parked cars.
+- Never run into the street, especially between parked cars.

-• Always cross at marked crosswalks and designated intersections.
+- Always cross at marked crosswalks or designated intersections.

-• Always look both ways and make eye contact with drivers before crossing the street.
+- Always look both ways before crossing and make eye contact with drivers to ensure they see you.

 Trick-or-treat safely